FrozenBurrito/processage/readme.md

 # processage v0.2

 Processage embeds a secret message into a process tree (real/running) and displays the processes in a shuffled table.
 Re-construct the process family tree to decode the secret message.
+Update 10/5/24: Created with Python 3.8, compatible with 3.12.

 ## Description